scardine/py-nixgateway/README.md

 -------

 Issues will be dealt with in a "best effort" capacity.
 When raising issues, always be very polite or they will be promptly closed.
-Volunteers here are not your employees, please hold no expectation about them solving your problems or responding in a timely manner.
+Please hold no expectation about people solving your problems or responding in a timely manner .

 Pull requests are welcome.